XinyuKang22/kata-separation-of-concerns/sections/070_better_observability.md

 2. How does our solution rate in that aspect?
 3. What changes could we make to improve its rating?

+Before we make any more changes to the services, let's improve our ability to observe it.

 ## Logging

 Although modern software benefits from advanced tooling that can dramatically improve the observability of a solution, logs are still the foundation of observability.
 [A thoughtful log message](https://agiledigital.atlassian.net/wiki/spaces/FORGE/pages/27199452/Writing+Log+Messages) becomes an asset used by people both operating the system (they get observability) but also people seeking to understand the code (the log message is akin to a good code comment).